 I highly recommend the eggs benedict or the build-your-own omelet for brunch.
 And yes, they have egg and avocado toast.
 If you go for lunch, you have to try the Salmon Risotto.
 Black Walnut Café also offers a gluten-sensitive menu.
 If you want a trendy, quality restaurant in the Woodlands, this is it!

 1212 Lake Robbins Dr. // +1 281-362-9696

-Overlooking the scenic Woodlands Waterway, Landry’s Seafood House is a beautiful romantic spot for an anniversary dinner or special occasion.
+Being gifted with the scenic Woodlands Waterway view, Landry’s Seafood House is a beautiful romantic spot for an anniversary dinner or special occasion.
 It’s also conveniently located near the movie theater, Cynthia Mitchell Pavilion, and The Woodlands Mall, making it the perfect place for a date night.

-It’s a little more expensive than average, but the food is well worth it.
+It’s a little more expensive than average, but the food is well worth it and they have great service.
 If you like oysters, it’s a great way to start off and if not, try the New Orleans crawfish bread or shrimp en brochette.
 After that, you really can’t go wrong.

 1201 Lake Woodlands Dr. // +1 281-465-8993